esl/MongooseIM/doc/operation-and-maintenance/known-issues.md

 ## Missing MUC Light room config fields with RDBMS backend

-Until MongooseIM 3.5.x (incl.) new MUC Light rooms could be created with some config fields absent in the RDBMS table.
+Before MongooseIM 3.5.x (incl.) new MUC Light rooms could be created with some config fields absent in the RDBMS table.
 These options couldn't be re-added later by changing the room config via requests from the clients.

 It happened when the default config was a subset of the schema and the client hasn't provided these values when a room was created.